franceslinyc/Data-Structures-2023/Module 5 - Trees, Especially Binary Search Trees/02 Exploration: Binary Trees/README.md

 ## Types/States of Binary Trees

+**full binary tree**

-- A **full binary tree** is a binary tree in which every node has exactly two child nodes or zero child nodes (i.e. a leaf).
+- is a binary tree in which every node has exactly two child nodes or zero child nodes (i.e. a leaf).

+**perfect binary tree**

-- A **perfect binary tree** is a full binary tree (i.e., one where all interior nodes have two children) where all the leaves are at the same depth.
+- is a full binary tree (i.e., one where all interior nodes have two children) where all the leaves are at the same depth.

 If we know a **perfect binary tree** has height $h$, then we know: